gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 title: Grid Managed BYOC
 sidebar_label: Grid Managed BYOC
 ---

+# Overview

 import Note from "@site/src/components/Note";

+This page describes BYOC creation in Grid-managed Infrastructure Mode - Grid manages and provisions AWS infrastructure on your behalf in a fully automated fashion.
+To achieve this we require more permission (including iam:FullAccess) over customer-managed BYOC.

 This documentation assumes you have followed our [prereq installation steps](./2_prereq-installation.md).

 # Deploying Grid Managed Bring Your Own Cluster (BYOC) Mode